 But Wait...There's More!

 While traditionally scoping, building, and operationalizing AI projects are considered as the three main AI lifecycle stages, the work doesn't end with deploying the model.
-In order to achieve true Enterprise AI, it’s critical to have systems for monitoring models once they're in production and to be able to quickly introduce, test, train, and implement new models in order to shift strategies or adapt to changing environments on a dime -- the machine learning lifecycle stage most commonly referred to as MLOps.
+In order to achieve true Enterprise AI, it’s critical to have systems for monitoring models once they're in production and to be able to quickly introduce, test, train, and implement new models in order to shift strategies or adapt to changing environments on a dime — the data science and machine learning lifecycle stage most commonly referred to as MLOps.

 Finally, in order to implement a successful AI strategy, you need individuals with different skillsets to support each step of the AI lifecycle.
-Therefore, you need to be able to dissect each part of the AI models lifecycle, translate it into concrete organizational resources and needs, and then map those needs to the different data profiles available.
+Therefore, you need to be able to dissect each part of the AI models' lifecycle, translate it into concrete organizational resources and needs, and then map those needs to the different data profiles available.
 Learn more about assessing the machine learning lifecycle stages and staffing for AI projects in this guidebook.